IB Group 3 subjects

-The Group 3: Individuals and societies subjects of the IB Diploma Programme consist of ten courses offered at both the Standard level (SL) and Higher level (HL): Business Management, Economics, Geography, Global Politics, History, Information technology in a global society (ITGS), Philosophy, Psychology, Social and cultural anthropology, and World religions (SL only).
-There is also a transdisciplinary course, Environmental systems and societies (SL only), that satisfies Diploma requirements for Groups 3 and 4.
+The Group 3: Individuals and societies subjects of the IB Diploma Programme consist of ten courses offered at both the Standard level (SL) and Higher level (HL): Business Management, Economics, Geography, Global Politics, History, Digital Society, Philosophy, Psychology, Social and cultural anthropology, and World Religions (SL only).
+There is also a cross-disciplinary course, Environmental systems and societies (ESS), that satisfies Diploma requirements for both Groups 3 and 4.

 History

 History is the process of recording, reconstructing and interpreting the past through investigation of sources.
-IB DP History teaches candidates to interpret and critically evaluate these sources and allows them to understand and appreciate the culture and context of those living in other periods of time.
+IBDP History teaches candidates to interpret and critically evaluate these sources and allows them to understand and appreciate the culture and context of those living in other periods of time.

 SL/HL core

 All candidates must study one prescribed subject and two topics for 150 hours.

 Prescribed subjects (40 hours)

 The Paper 1 Prescribed subjects are two case studies and lead to the source-based Paper 1 examination.